Hunter-Reay holds off late charge to win Indy 500

 Adding to a spectacular day for Andretti Autosport was Colombian Carlos Munoz, who followed his team mate home in fourth, just ahead of compatriot Juan Pablo Montoya, who was racing his first 500 since winning 14 years ago.

-Kurt Busch, the 2004 NASCAR Cup champion making his Indy debut, finished sixth but had little time to savour a brilliant result as he immediately flew to Charlotte where he will race NASCAR's Coca-Cola 600.
+Kurt Busch, the 2004 NASCAR Cup champion making his Indy debut, finished sixth but had little time to savor a brilliant result as he immediately got onto a private jet and headed to Charlotte where he will race NASCAR's Coca-Cola 600 in a bid to complete a rare Memorial Day double.

-Canada's Jacques Villeneuve, back racing in the 500 for the first time since he won the race 19 years ago, finished 14th while Briton Pippa Mann, the only woman in this year's field, was 24th.
+Only four drivers have attempted the treacherous high-speed endurance test with Tony Stewart in 2001 the only one to complete the 1,100 mile Memorial Day double.

-Local favourite Ed Carpenter, starting from pole for the second consecutive year, led the field into the first turn but it was Canadian James Hinchcliffe powering into the lead.
+Gates to the Brickyard opened before sunrise and spectators hauling coolers and wagons packed with beer and barbecues slowly filled the grandstands that ring the 2.5 mile oval for an afternoon of high-octane drama.

 With the laps counting down it appeared for a moment the 500 might get to finish without caution until Charlie Kimball spun into the wall on lap 149 bringing out the first yellow.